Consensys/0x_audit_report_2018-07-23/0x_Audit-working.md

 #### Architecture

 The 0x audit scope does not include all of the components that can be found in a complete deployment.
-The MultiSig wallet and the token related contracts are out of scope.
+The token related contracts are out of scope.
 The in-scope items can be divided into the following three distinct parts:

 * **Exchange:** The Exchange contracts contain the bulk of the business logic within 0x protocol.
-It is the entry point for filling orders, cancelling orders, executing transactions, validating signatures and registering new ERC Proxy contracts into the system.
+It is the entry point for filling orders, canceling orders, executing transactions, validating signatures and registering new ERC Proxy contracts into the system.
 * **Asset Proxy:** is responsible for decoding asset specific metadata contained within an order, performing the actual asset transfer and authorizing/unauthorizing Exchange contract addresses from calling the transfer methods.
 * **Forwarder:** enables users to buy assets (ERC20 or ERC721 tokens) with ETH.
 It removes the required knowledge of WETH and allowances.